 What separates us from other animals is the use of language.
-Animals do communicate in many other ways, through smell, dancing or touching,… still what sets us apart is our verbal expression and importantly our ability to communicate clearly.
+Animals do communicate in many different ways, through smell, dancing, or touching.
+What sets us apart is our verbal expression and, importantly, our ability to communicate clearly.

-It is not always easy to communicate your thoughts, the use of words might be misunderstood and our bodily gestures might be misread.
-We tend to say nothing and expect others to telepathically understand what we are thinking.
+It is not always easy to communicate your thoughts, the use of words might be misunderstood, and our bodily gestures might be misread.
+We tend to say nothing and expect others to understand what we are thinking telepathically.
 We don’t get off our chest our concerns and blame or accuse others of indifference.
-We get annoyed, feel defensive and respond in anger because we tend to ignore or hold on to things that we have not been able to voice with clarity, and the list goes on.
+We get annoyed, feel defensive, and respond in anger because we tend to ignore or hold on to things that we have not been able to voice with clarity, and the list goes on.
 Well, until we all evolve and become Professor X, it is to our best advantage to learn and hone our communication skills instead of reacting to our unvalidated assumptions.

 - Know your purpose